 “For the wrath of man worketh not the righteousness of God” (James 1:20).

-ALTERNATE VERSES TO LEARN:
+ALTERNATIVE VERSES TO LEARN:

 “Be ye angry, and sin not: let not the sun go down upon your wrath” (Ephesians 4:26).